 Wolves are often depicted with their head thrown back in a long howl—the behavior is almost synonymous with them.
 This unique form of communication serves a few purposes in the wolf community, from gathering the pack to location-finding.

 A recent study out of Austria attempted to learn more about the specifics of why wolves howl (1).
 The study set out to determine if captive wolves could control howling vocalizations or if they were triggered by emotional stress.
 Researchers discovered that not only were howls voluntary, they were often a result of being separated from an important companion, like the pack leader or a preferred partner.
+This may be why modern-day dogs howl due to separation anxiety.

 Surprisingly, one of the findings from the study suggests that howling is not necessarily tied to emotional stress.
 Scientists measured the cortisol in captive wolf saliva and discovered that the levels of stress didn’t correlate to the intensity of the howling.